The Science of Skimping on Calories for Longevity

-CR slows both primary aging (so extends life span) and secondary aging (defers, for example, cardiovascular disease; this is sometimes referred to as “health span”).
+CR slows both primary aging (so extends life span) and secondary aging (this is sometimes referred to as “health span”).
 In a CR study in rhesus monkeys in Wisconsin, monkeys in the CR group both lived longer and fewer died of age-related health conditions, such as cancer, heart disease and diabetes.

 In humans, the reduction of oxidative stress, as per Ravussin’s study, may, in theory, slow aging because increased byproducts of cell metabolism accelerates aging.
 In humans, Ravussin says, researchers can only measure oxidative stress indirectly, via a blood test that looked at damage to three kinds of molecules.
 In animals, so-called reactive oxidative species in the body can be measured directly with radioactive techniques.